2020 Tournament Rules

 Any fish found to have bullet wounds or any unnatural damage will be disqualified (This does not include gaff and/or harpoon marks).

-Once released by the weigh master, participants may sell their catch dockside to the local buyer of their choice.
+Once released by the Weighmaster, participants are solely responsible for the disposition of their fish.
+They may sell their catch dockside to the local buyer of their choice, if present.

 Note: When traveling in Portland Harbor, the Tournament committee requests that all vessels observe State of Maine rules and regulations.
 Please obey ‘No Wake Zones’ and be mindful of lobster traps when traveling the inner and outer harbor waters.